 At the time of the Inspection the Assessor identified that the premise has adequate standard of compartmentation within the communal areas.
+There was one deficiency noted - vent bricks below 1.1m on the balcony access decks - remedial works to install intumescent vent covers recommended.

-The survey found the communal areas to be in good condition with no combustible items or stored or obstructing the means of escape/communal areas.
+The survey found the communal areas to be in good condition with no combustible items stored or obstructing the means of escape/communal areas.